annasdatajourney/Operational-Performance-MI-Reporting-Power-BI/README.md

 ---

 ##  About This Project
-This project is part of my portfolio as a Junior Data & Business Analyst, focused on practical MI reporting and decision support using Power BI, SQL and Excel.
+This project is part of my portfolio as a Junior Data & Business Analyst, focused on practical MI reporting and decision support using Power BI and Excel.

 ---